cosmicjs/gatsby-localization-app-starter/docs/article.md

 ## How it works

 This localisation starter app in particular relies heavily on the `locale` value that's bound to each Cosmic JS Object.
 While each Object would normally require each item to have a unique `slug` constraint (meaning that slug would need to be unique among all other nodes of a given type): because we'd have localisation enabled for this particular projection, we no longer need to worry about that.
-With localisation, a Object can have have the same `slug` value given that each variant also has a unique `;pca;e` specified.
+With localisation, a Object can have have the same `slug` value given that each variant also has a unique `locale` specified.

 The `withLocale` component from `src/components/modules/withLocale.js` contains login that's responsible that a connected Gatsby page, can resolve which locale a given Page or Blog Post should be shown with, and any alternative links based on a resources available locale variations.
 So for example, if a blog post with a slug of `example-post` has locale variants in `en-US` and `es-AR`, the correct page to show will be determined by: